-The Hare-Clark counting system is used in Tasmania to elect five Members to each division of the Tasmanian House of Assembly.
+The Hare-Clark counting system is now used in Tasmania to elect 7 members to each division of the Tasmanian House of Assembly.

 Hare-Clark is a Single Transferable Vote (STV) method of proportional representation.
 STV means that a ballot paper moves between candidates as determined by the elector’s marked preferences.
 The Australian Senate also uses a proportional representation counting system, although their counting system has some significant differences to Hare-Clark.